andreas-schilling/joda-beans-gradle-plugin/README.md

 ```

 The `strict` mode fails the validation step if files have been changed and a new generate step is needed.

+### Example project

+You can find a small example of the usage of both this plugin and Joda-Beans in general [here](https://github.com/andreas-schilling/joda-beans-test)